mrfixpl/audi-rmc-coding-adaptation-datasets/README.md

 ### Other ###

+### CarManu values ###
-Values to upload (value determinates when option is available - with ignition, at standstill...)
+Value determines when option is available (with ignition, at standstill, all the time...)
-* `00 E1 F0` - 0, not available
+* `00 E1 F0` - 0, function hidden or not available
 * `02 C1 B2` - 2
 * `05 B1 55` - 5
 * `07 91 17` - 7

-Example using OBDeleven
+Example function activation using OBDeleven
 * https://youtu.be/jsi80Yr3aoY

 ## Live Data ##